Petal Search: Search Channels

+The engine provides comprehensive search functionality including text, voice, visual, news, video, app, shopping, travel, and local searches.
+It can present mobile app results from the Huawei AppGallery and other trusted app stores.

 Visual Search

 Petal Search supports searching for photos, reverse image search, and the standard text-based search.
 Visual search functions rely on Huawei’s visual search technology, HiTouch.

 It can search for and detect multiple objects in an image at the same time.
 For example, when a user takes a photo of a sofa with a blanket and a cushion on it, Petal Search can identify all three items, and then deliver search results based on that.

 Voice Search

 Petal Search supports voice search for English, Spanish, French, Arabic, Turkish and other languages.

 News Search

 Petal Search crawls and lists results from news outlets.

 Video Search

 Petal Search provides users specifically with video URLs if chosen by the user.
 If a general query returns video results it will also be included in the results page.

 App Search

 Petal Search offers a mobile application search functionality which allows users to search the AppGallery and other third-party sources.